kenrector/sds-kit/README.md

 The SDS programs in the kit are files copied from a 9-track tape that was created by the SDS PAL library back in 1982.
-This file is from the bitsaver.org archives, M300-19820128.tap.
+This file is from the bitsaver.org archives at http://www.bitsavers.org/bits/SDS/9xx/masterLibrary/M300_19820128.tap.gz

 The SDS basic paper tape loader program, 850644, is included in the kit as an example to experiment with the SDS recon and Symbol assembler programs.

 The work to put this kit together was done on a Mac.
 I don't know what will happen using this stuff on other platforms